 There are two ways that you can make lunch even better.
 The first of which is to treat your workers.

 Save them money and time by taking orders and getting lunch delivered right to the office.
 Remember what your workers like for next time as a personal touch.

-You can also create lunch events on the weekend, where a restaurant is chosen and everyone is welcomed to join.
+You can also create lunch events on the weekend, where a restaurant is chosen, and everyone is welcome to join.